scqcasc/repowatcher/README.md

 This was developed and tested in Fedora Workstation 41 using Hyprland.

-This can run in a daemon mode, but for Waybar you can run it with the -once flag to have Waybar manage the re-runs.
+This can run in a daemon mode, but for Waybar you can run it with the --once flag to have Waybar manage the re-runs.

 ## Installation